Aur3lienH/Fractals/README.md

 # Fractals

-This is a fractal generator using c++, OpenGL and SDL2.
-You can move in the fractal by scrolling with the mouse wheel.
+This is a fractal generator which can generate Mandelbrot and Julia set.
+I has been done using c++, OpenGL and SDL2 and OpenGL shader language, GLSL.

 ## Building